uclalawcovid19behindbars/covid19_behind_bars_scrapers/README.md

 * Renv installed (for R package versioning) and docker (for selenium web scraping) installed and running
 * API and SSH keys for the services we utilize, Extractable, PERMACC, and UCLA server

-1. **Set up renv**: The following steps should be completed in order to ensure the scraper will run properly.
+The following steps should be completed in order to ensure the scraper will run properly.

+1. **Set up renv**: You will first need to set up the R package environment.

 ```
 renv::restore()